th2-net/th2-docs/content/common/modules/conn.md

 ### Other

-Some of the public repositories related to the **th2-conn** are not for common use, but they are still useful for the th2 ecosystem.
+Some of the public repositories related to the **conn** are not for common use, but they are still useful for the th2 ecosystem.

 |Repository|Protocol(s)|
 |----------|-----------|